-The first time this match was live on pay-per-view and even then fans could tell we had witnessed something phenomenal.
+The first time this match was live on pay-per-view, and even then, fans could tell we had witnessed something phenomenal.
 It wasn’t until a second viewing with a room full of non-wrestling fans that we realized just how great this match truly is.
-By the midway point of this match, all eyes in the house were fixated on the Olympic Hero and Showstopper painting a damn near perfect picture of a pro wrestling match.
-Before it reached its conclusion this match had all guessing who was going to win and when the match was finally over they were all fully entertained.
+By the midway point of this match, all eyes in the house were fixated on the Olympic Hero and Showstopper painting a damn near-perfect picture of a pro wrestling match.
+Before it reached its conclusion, this match had all guessing who was going to win, and when the match was finally over, they were all fully entertained.
 It still remains one of the greatest moments in pro wrestling.
-This is our latest selection in the WrestleMania REIMAGINED series.
+This is our latest selection in the WrestleMania REVISITED series.

 Before the 2005 Royal Rumble, Kurt Angle and Shawn Michaels interactions were minimal.
 One perfectly placed Sweet Chin Music by Michaels changed all of that.
 Angle entered the Royal Rumble match as one of the favorites to earn the main event spot at WrestleMania.

 He entered the match like a ball of fire and dominated all who crossed his path, that is until Shawn Michaels eliminated him.
-Angle, being the ultra-competitive Olympic Gold Medalist he is, couldn’t let this stand, returning to the ring and illegally eliminating Shawn Michaels from the match.
+Being the ultra-competitive Olympic Gold Medalist, Angle couldn’t let this stand, returning to the ring and illegally eliminating Shawn Michaels from the match.

 Angle was hell-bent on proving he was the better man.
 He made it his goal to not only prove he could do everything Shawn Michaels had done in his career but do it better.
 His deep resentment for Michaels began after he won his gold medal in 1996.

 He hated the fact that Michaels WrestleMania performances garnered more attention than his Olympic accomplishments.